-- Q1.
-What constitutes a tennis match? - A contest between two teams, which consist of 2 out of 3 sets (regulation matches) with a twelve point tie breaker at 6-6 for both singles and doubles. - Q 2.
-What constitutes a tournament? - A. When three or more schools are involved. - Q 3.
-What is the maximum number of contests and tourneys for schools and contestants? - A 10 matches plus 4 tourneys; 12 matches plus 3 tourneys; 14 matches plus 2 tourneys or 16 matches with no tournaments; the total number of matches may not exceed 22. - Q.4.
-When players compete in a singles only tourney and a doubles only tourney, how shall such be counted? - A. As 2 tourneys. - Q.5.
-What action should be taken when coaches "stack" their lineups? - A Complete a Tennis Unsportsmanlike Conduct Report as instructed on the form. - Q. 6.
-May tennis players, whose families are members of a tennis club, participate in club activities during the high school tennis season so long as the activity involves only club members and not individuals from outside the club? - A No. However, club membership may continue.
-Participation in any official or unofficial competition for that club during the IHSAA contest season is a violation of IHSAA Rule 15. - Q. 7.
-May a tennis player with remaining IHSAA eligibility receive and accept a tennis racket through a sporting goods dealer "free list" or "loan list"? - A No. A tennis player who receives merchandise of any kind (or cash) in recognition of athletic achievement makes himself/herself ineligible in tennis.
+- Q 1.
+What constitutes a tennis match? - A. A contest between two teams, which consist of 2 out of 3 sets (regulation matches) with a twelve point tie breaker at 6-6 for both singles and doubles. - Q 2.
+What constitutes a tournament? - When three or more schools are involved. - Q 3.
+What is the maximum number of contests and tourneys for schools and contestants? - A. No more than 16 dual matches and no more than 5 tournaments (with each round counted as a match; the total number of matches may not exceed 22. - Q 4.
+When players compete in a singles only tourney and a doubles only tourney, how shall such be counted? - A. As 2 tourneys. - Q 5.
+What action should be taken when coaches "stack" their lineups? - A. Complete a Tennis Unsportsmanlike Conduct Report as instructed on the form.
+Send it to your school's athletic director, the athletic director of the offending school and to IHSAA Assistant Commissioner Theresia Wynns. - Q 6.
+May tennis players, whose families are members of a tennis club, participate in club activities during the high school tennis season so long as the activity involves only club members and not individuals from outside the club? - A. No. However, club membership may continue.
+Participation in any official or unofficial competition for that club during the IHSAA contest season is a violation of IHSAA Rule 15. - Q 7.
+May a tennis player with remaining IHSAA eligibility receive and accept a tennis racket through a sporting goods dealer "free list" or "loan list"? - A. No. A tennis player who receives merchandise of any kind (or cash) in recognition of athletic achievement makes himself/herself ineligible in tennis. - Q 8.
+May an athlete in an individual sport receive a paid private lesson from his/her coach during the school year out of season? - A. Yes, so long as the program is not under the organization, supervision and operation of a member school. - Q 9.
+May a member school coach in an individual sport instruct his/ her athletes who have participated as a member of their team during the school year?

-- Q. 8.
-May an athlete in an individual sport receive a paid private lesson from his/her coach during the school year out of season? - A Yes, so long as the program is not under the organization, supervision and operation of a member school. - Q. 9.
-May a member school coach in an individual sport instruct his/ her athletes who have participated as a member of their team during the school year? - A Yes, so long as the program is not under the organization, supervision and operation of a member school. - Q. 10.
-May a member school coach in an individual sport instruct his/her athletes who have participated as a member of their team during the summer? - A Yes, the member school coach may instruct team members during the period of time defined as the summer. - Q. 11 May a member school coach play with one of her/his players during the school year, out of season? - A No, the member school coach may play against the player but may not play with the player. - Q. 12 If both boys and girls teams play a sport under the same rules, i.e., tennis, may a school send only one coach to the mandated rules meeting to represent both programs or must it send both a coach from the boys team and a coach from the girls team? - A It is required that a member from the boys coaching staff and a member from the girls coaching staff attend the rules interpretation meeting.
+- A. Yes, so long as the program is not under the organization, supervision and operation of a member school. - Q 10.
+May a member school coach in an individual sport instruct his/her athletes who have participated as a member of their team during the summer? - A. Yes, the member school coach may instruct team members during the period of time defined as the summer. - Q 11.
+May a member school coach play with one of her/his players during the school year, out of season? - A. No, the member school coach may play against the player but may not play with the player. - Q 12.
+May a professional coach give lessons on Sunday in the authorized practice or contest season to a student athlete(s) who is on an IHSAA high school team coached by the professional? - A. No. No coach of a team may give lessons to any member of the team on Sunday.
+(Rule 9-13) For example, a professional tennis coach who provides paid individual and group tennis lessons at the local tennis facility, and who is also a tennis coach of an IHSAA member school's tennis team, may not give private lessons on Sunday in the IHSAA authorized practice or contest season to any member of the member school's tennis team.

 II.
-PRACTICE
+Practice